mgalinsky23/mgalinsky23/README.md

 ---

-> *“Data is the new oil — I’m here to refine it.”*
+> *“Torture the data, and it will confess to anything.”*
+> - Ronald Coase